 REFERRALS & ADMISSIONS

 Santa Clara Valley Medical Center Rehabilitation treats patients with many different neurological diagnoses, and we admit to three specialized units.
-The fourth floor provides 22 beds devoted to spinal cord injury and general rehab, as well as 10 beds for the respiratory rehabilitation unit.
-The third floor provides 32 beds devoted to stroke, brain injury, and general rehabilitation.
+The third floor provides 22 beds devoted to spinal cord injury and general rehab, as well as 10 beds for the respiratory rehabilitation unit.
+The fourth floor provides 32 beds devoted to stroke, brain injury, and general rehabilitation.
 All referrals go through our admissions office, and include a thorough physician review, as well as case management review of diagnosis, medical condition, rehabilitation goals, funding requirements, and anticipated discharge disposition.
 We treat young patients, generally from 0 to 16, on our Pedi Rehab floor, which is managed by pediatricians, with rehabilitation consult.

 All referrals are handled on a case by case basis, with a great deal of attention and customer service, which often includes an on site visit by one of our liaisons out in the field.
 Because SCVMC is part of a Level 1 trauma hospital, we have the resources to handle medically complex patients, including those on ventilators.
 Many of these medically complex patients begin their stay with us in the Respiratory Rehabilitation Unit; this intensive care setting allows a team of rehabilitation and surgical specialists to provide immediate admission and treatment.